DETAILED ACTION

 Greyscale

-It would have been obvious to those having ordinary skills in the art before the effective filing date of the claimed invention to request for updating EAS deployment information profile.
+Therefore, it would have been obvious to those having ordinary skilled in the art before the effective filing date of the claimed invention, to implement Nnef_EASDeployment_Creat/Update/Delete Request for creating, or updating or deleting the EAS deployment information, in D1.

 Allowable Subject Matter